corifeo/fuzzyhash/README.md

-Implementation of ssdeep / spamsum fuzzy hashing algorithm in python and few lines of cython
+Implementation of ssdeep / spamsum fuzzy hashing algorithm in python and few lines of cython, not as fast as a pure C implemention but fast enough to process a malware samples folder in few seconds.

 # Installation (build cython modules)